luckyr13/nightcrawler/README.md

 Any improvement and comments to the code would be apreciate it.

 Usage:
-- You only need to change on line 18 the base url parameter for ROOT variable:
+- You only need to change on line 18 the base url parameter named ROOT:

 ROOT = "http://www.google.com/"